Skaant/perma-data-5/README.md

 # perma-data-5
-PERMA-DATA is a plant database, a collaborative tool, a game &amp; an abstract book.
+**PERMA-DATA** is a plant database, a collaborative tool, a game &amp; a whole creative universe.